Recent renovations at Queen’s Law include the development of the school’s new Learning Commons.

 Renovations to the Learning Commons and Lederman Library have cost the Faculty of Law over $1.7 million.
 Your support is appreciated by the Faculty and its students.

-As a way of recognizing key donors, we would be proud to feature the names of donors to the Macdonald Hall Renewal Fund prominently in key spaces in the Learning Commons.
+As a way of recognizing key donors, we would be proud to feature the names of donors to the Law Building Renovations fund prominently in key spaces in the Learning Commons.

 Donations may be expressed as a one-time donation, or as a five-year pledge, whose full value would be recognized at the time of the pledge.

 A $250,000 gift would provide naming rights for the Commons themselves, with prominent signage at its main entrance: “The ______________ Learning Commons.”
-It would be visible to anyone entering the commons, as well as any visitor to Macdonald Hall.
+It would be visible to anyone entering the commons, as well as any visitor to the law building.

 $25,000 gifts would be recognized in one of these areas: